webplatform/docs/svg/elements/filter/index.md

 {{Summary_Section|SVG filter effects apply graphics operations such as blurs and color transformations to a source graphic.
 Filters may be applied to any SVG element.
 The <code>filter</code> element specifies the position, dimensions, resolution and units for a filter effect. <code>filter</code>elements typically have multiple child elements that declare a graph of filter primitives such as feGaussianBlur or feColorMatrix, which create the graphics effects.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGFilterElement
 |Content=An SVG filter applies a graphics effect to an SVG element.
 In SVG 1.1, the range of available graphics effects includes blurs, convolutions, color curve manipulation, cross-component color transfers, erosion effects, blending, compositing and more.
 The <code>filter</code> element declares a filter effect.
-Filter elements are generally included in the <code>defs</code> section of an SVG XML document or fragment.
-They generally contain a set of child elements that specify the individual graphics operations or "filter primitives" that comprise that filter operation.
-They are applied to an SVG element by adding the optional <code>filter</code> property, set to the id of the desired filter element.
+Filter elements are generally declared in the <code>defs</code> section of an SVG XML document or fragment.
+They contain a set of child elements that specify the individual graphics operations or "filter primitives" that comprise that filter operation.
+They are applied to an SVG element by adding a <code>filter</code> property, set to the id of the desired filter element.

-Below is a basic example of an SVG Filter in use showing a gaussian blur applied to an SVG rectangle element.
+Below is a basic example of an SVG Filter that shows a gaussian blur applied to an SVG rectangle element.
 In this example, we first declare a filter whose id is'gblur".
 Within this filter element, we declare a filter primitive [feGausssianBlur] with a standard deviation of 5.
-After closing our tags, we draw a rectangle with the SVG <code>rect</code> element and apply the blur filter to it, by adding a filter property that references it.
+After closing our tags, we draw a rectangle with the SVG <code>rect</code> element.
+We apply the blur filter to it, by adding a filter property that references it.

 <syntaxhighlight lang="xml">
 <svg width="200px" height="200px" viewbox="0 0 200 200 xmlns="http://www.w3.org/2000/svg" version="1.1">